PopMusicFiles/maintenance/.github/ISSUE_TEMPLATE/report-youtube-links.md

 ---
 name: Report Youtube Links
-about: Please only use the discription field, leave everything else as is.
+about: Use this template if you want to report a non-functional youtube link.
 title: "[YOUTUBE]"
 labels: youtube
 assignees: ''

 ---

+# (please only use the discription field, leave everything else as is.)

 Artist Name:

 Album Name:

+(please double check your info)